 Supply chain managers and consultants are able to assist in finding factories and establishing relationships given their experience, wide network and local knowledge.

 It is important to take steps on the front end of your project to ensure (a) a factory practices proper quality assurance processes so that (b) quality control is found in every lot of production before shipments are moving across the ocean.
-It is critical to have testing requirements for pass fail on fit, finish and performance and specific criteria such as dimensions and tolerances.
+It is critical to have pass/fail requirements for fit/finish, dimensions and tolerances and and specific criteria for performance testing.
 This should be laid out in documented form preferably in a quality manual.
 To receive a large order of products only to find that the quality of those products does not meet standards can be an extremely costly mistake.
-Working with an overseas sourcing agent and having “boots on the ground” to see products before they are shipped can mitigate such costly mistakes.
+Working with an overseas sourcing agent and having “boots on the ground” to oversee products before they are shipped can mitigate such costly mistakes.

 China has differing regulations and legislation concerning business which makes working with manufacturers in China inherently riskier.
 Always register your product’s trademarks in countries where it is produced.
 Without this there is no chance of any favorable judgement should your product be released in that marketplace whether at retail or on-line.
 Theft of intellectual property is a common concern.
 Regardless of the confidentiality agreements or non disclosure agreements (NDAs) in place with a Chinese contract manufacturer, when designs and even finished goods are in the hands of other employees this exposure can lead to significant challenges when protecting IP.